cfrg/draft-irtf-cfrg-hpke/draft-irtf-cfrg-hpke.md

 The constructions described here presume that the relevant non-private parameters (`enc`, `pskID`, etc.) are transported between the sender and the recipient by some application making use of HPKE.
+Moreover, a recipient with more than one public key needs some way of determining which of its public keys was used for the encapsulation operation.
+As an example, applications may send this information alongside a ciphertext from sender to receiver.
+Specification of such a mechanism is left to the application.
+See {{message-encoding}} for more details.

 The procedures described in this session are laid out in a Python-like pseudocode.
 The algorithms in use are left implicit.